lgessler/fulcro-material-ui-template/README.md

 probably want to include in your own project, *except* for code that pertains to the `project` entity, which is provided as an example.

+## Caveats

-**You should not trust this app** when it comes to **security and correctness**.
+- **You should not trust this app** when it comes to **security and correctness**.
 There may be serious security issues with the code provided.
-Moreover, I can't claim that any of this is written in best style--route handling in particular is a little messy.
-You've been warned!
+- I can't claim that any of this is written in best style--route handling in particular is a little messy.
+- Importing Material-UI the way I've done it here will bring _all_ of it into your bundle, which adds a little over 3MB to a production build of the CLJS files here.
+If you need to bring bundle size down, you should rework the Material-UI integration and import only what you need.

 # Usage